Frequently Asked Questions About Therapy

 How does the process of starting therapy work?

 Your first appointment is an intake and assessment.
 I will gather information, and we will explore your current concerns including why you have chosen to seek therapy at this time.
+This assessment is a continuous process throughout your journey in therapy.
 We will discuss parts of your past as they relate to the present and your future.
 The initial session and each subsequent session will be 50 minutes in length (unless otherwise specified).

 How often should I come to see you?